-Equipment purchase for use in the UK host organisations would not normally be supported.
+Equipment purchase for use in the UK contracted/collaborating organisations would not normally be supported.
 If equipment is required for the use in the UK, a clear justification must be provided, including as to how the purchase will be of the direct and principal benefit to the LMIC community.
-Applicants should note that equipment purchased and owned by the NHS cannot be funded by the NIHR.
+Applicants should note that equipment purchased and owned by the NHS cannot be funded by NIHR Global Health Research funding.
 No NHS equipment costs should be included in the application.

-Items of equipment valued at £250 or more (or equivalent in local currency) must be itemised separately; however grouping of the same type of equipment is permitted.
+- Items of equipment valued at £10,000 or more (or equivalent in local currency)

 NIHR considers any equipment and/or supplies purchased in part or fully from ODA funds as programme assets if they have a useful life of more than one year; and either